torontomulibrary/islandora_usage_stats/README.md

 - View count is based on IP and comes default with a 5 minute cooldown for repeated requests from the same IP
 - Tracks views of all types of objects in the repository
 - IP Exclusion list to prevent artifically inflating counts while testing/developing
+- Drupal hook to allow other modules to fire events based on datastream download

 ##Variables available:
 - **times_viewed:** How many times the item has been viewed